 Excess ACh in the synapse can lead to 3 sets of symptoms and signs.

-OPCs and carbamates also bind to erythrocyte cholinesterase (also known as RBC cholinesterase) on RBCs and plasma cholinesterase (also known as pseudocholinesterase, serum cholinesterase, or butyrylcholinesterase) in the serum.
+OPCs and carbamates also bind to erythrocyte cholinesterase (also known as red blood cell [RBC] cholinesterase) on RBCs and plasma cholinesterase (also known as pseudocholinesterase, serum cholinesterase, or butyrylcholinesterase) in the serum.
 This binding seems to have only minimal clinical effects but is useful in confirmatory diagnostic studies.

 The main difference in the mechanisms of action between OPCs and carbamates is that carbamates spontaneously hydrolyze from the AChE site within 24 hours, whereas OPCs undergo aging.
 Aging occurs when the phosphorylated AChE nonenzymatically loses an alkyl side chain, becoming irreversibly inactivated.
 Carbamates, however, reversibly bind to the active site and do not undergo aging.

 In the United States, more than 18,000 products are licensed for use, and each year more than 2 billion pounds of pesticides are applied to crops, homes, schools, parks, and forests.
-Occupational exposure is known to result in an annual incidence of 18 cases of pesticide-related illness reported for every 100,000 workers in the United States.
-In 2003, approximately 7500 cases of OPC and 3700 cases of carbamate exposure were reported to Poison Control Centers in the United States.
-Sixteen OPC-related deaths and 2 carbamate-related deaths were reported that year.
+Occupational exposure is known to result in an annual incidence of 18 cases of pesticide-related illness reported for every 100,000 full-time workers in the United States.
+In 2015, 2186 cases of OPC and 1664 cases of carbamate exposure were reported to Poison Control Centers in the United States.
+There were two OPC-related deaths and one carbamate-related death reported that year.

 Because of the increased use and availability of pesticides (especially in developing countries), the incidence of OPC and carbamate poisoning is high.
 In China alone, pesticide poisoning, mainly with OPCs, cause an estimated 170,000 deaths per year.
 Virtually all of these are the result of deliberate self-poisoning by ingestion.